Fact sheet: Labelling of cosmetics

 The person responsible for marketing is also responsible for compliance with the rules

 The person responsible for marketing is also responsible for ensuring that the consumer is not misled - that the rules are complied with.
 This might be the manufacturer, importer, wholesaler or retail distributor.
-The person who places cosmetics on the market is responsible for the container, and that any exterior packaging is labelled with the required information.
+The person who places cosmetics on the market is responsible for labelling the container and the packaging according to the labelling requirements.

 The Environmental Protection Agency's chemical inspectors monitor compliance with the rules, and ensure that illegal situations are brought into compliance.
 This may involve withdrawing the product from the Danish market, or making the product legal in some other way.
 Anyone who breaches the rules may additionally be subject to a fine or a prison sentence of up to two years.